MYanello/bank-app/README.md

 - Just used an off the shelf npm charting plugin
 ### Deployment
 - Will be put on my existing Kubernetes cluster for ease/speed of deployment.
-- Should be behind a Cilium gateway with a public FQDN for demo purposes.
+- Should be behind a Cilium gateway with a public FQDN and cert for demo purposes.

 ## Running
-If you have a specific port you want to run on you can choose that with `export PORT=9000`
+If you have a specific port you want to run on you can choose that with `export PORT=9000`, the default port is 8080.
+After starting it can be accessed in the browser at http://localhost:8080 and api docs can be seen at http://localhost:8080/docs

 ### UV
 If you have `uv` installed you can simply clone this repo and run using that